 Facebook | Instagram | Website

-Highly raved about by laksa lovers all over Singapore, this particular 328 Katong Laksa stall is believed to be the original Katong Laksa.
-Still, if you are real Katong-nite you’ll know that’s not entirely true.
+Often raved about by laksa lovers all over Singapore, this particular 328 Katong Laksa stall is believed to be the original Katong Laksa.
+Still, if you are a real Katong-nite you’ll know that’s not entirely true.

-With a light and flavourful broth, each bowl of Laksa (S$7.50 for a big bowl) does have an extremely well-balanced flavour profile.
-The broth easily hit savoury and salty notes from the inclusion of dried shrimp.
+With a light and flavourful broth, each bowl of Laksa (S$7/S$9) does have an extremely well-balanced flavour profile.
+The broth easily hits savoury and salty notes to perfection with the inclusion of dried shrimp.

-A little commercialised but 328 Katong Laksa still serves up a pretty decent bowl of laksa that’s well-loved by many.
+Some do say that this joint is a little over-commercialised but 328 Katong Laksa still serves up bowl after bowl of scrumptious laksa that’s well-loved by many.

 Daily: 9.30am – 9.30pm